-Little Bottoms Trail is a 7 mile moderately trafficked out and back trail located near Tallassee, TN that features a river and is rated as moderate.
+Little Bottoms Trail is a 7 mile moderately trafficked out and back trail located near Tallassee, TN that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 A hiking trail approximately 9 difficult miles that lead into Abram's Falls Trail.

 Part of loop I completed as part of my quest to complete all official Smokie trails